Caroline Henry: Driving ban for police boss caught speeding five times

 - Published

-Nottinghamshire's police and crime commissioner has been banned from driving for six months after being caught speeding five times in 12 weeks.
+A police and crime commissioner who had pledged to crack down on speeding has been given a six-month driving ban after being caught breaking the limit five times in 12 weeks.

-Conservative Caroline Henry broke a 30mph limit in four locations in the county between March and June 2021.
+Nottinghamshire's Conservative PCC Caroline Henry broke a 30mph (48km/h) limit in four locations in the county between March and June 2021.

-She admitted the offences at Nottingham Magistrates' Court in May.
+Henry admitted the offences at Nottingham Magistrates' Court in May.

-Henry, the wife of Conservative Broxtowe MP Darren Henry, told a district judge she was "really sorry" for her offending.

-The 52-year-old, who was elected to the post in May 2021, was caught speeding in a Mercedes and a Lexus with a personalised number plate in 30mph zones at four locations.
+The PCC, who was elected to the post in May 2021, was caught speeding in a Mercedes and a Lexus with a personalised number plate.

-She was captured over the speed limit twice near a primary school in Daybrook, Nottingham, as well as roads in Chilwell, Beeston and on the city's A610.
+Henry, who is married to Conservative Broxtowe MP Darren Henry, was captured over the speed limit twice near a primary school in Daybrook, Nottinghamshire, as well as roads in Chilwell, Beeston and on the county's A610.

 Speed cameras clocked the PCC's speed as high as 40mph in a 30mph zone, with other excess speeds recorded at 35mph and 38mph.